Russia rehearses swiftly moving military hardware to Crimea

 President Vladimir Putin flew into Crimea on Friday where he planned to hold a meeting of his Security Council.

-The Defence Ministry said in a statement issued late on Thursday that Sergei Shoigu, the defense minister, had observed part of the training exercise which took place in the Russian port of Novorossiisk.
+The Defence Ministry said in a statement issued late on Thursday that Sergei Shoigu, the defence minister, had observed part of the training exercise which took place in the Russian port of Novorossiisk.

-It said specialized logistic troops had cooperated with Russian Railways and the country's merchant fleet to rehearse moving troops, armor and technical equipment to Crimea, which Russia annexed from Ukraine in 2014.
+It said specialised logistic troops had cooperated with Russian Railways and the country's merchant fleet to rehearse moving troops, armour and technical equipment to Crimea, which Russia annexed from Ukraine in 2014.

-Shoigu had observed how quickly logistics troops were able to organize the loading of armored vehicles and landing troops onto a large landing ship and how quickly they could re-arm a mine-sweeper and a submarine, the ministry said.
+Shoigu had observed how quickly logistics troops were able to organise the loading of armoured vehicles and landing troops onto a large landing ship and how quickly they could re-arm a mine-sweeper and a submarine, the ministry said.

 "Training on how to destroy groups of saboteurs and how to repel underwater attacks was carried out," said the ministry.

-"Sergei Shoigu rated highly the logistic troops' actions and the fact that they were able to rapidly organize the movement of significant amounts of hardware to Crimea."
+"Sergei Shoigu rated highly the logistic troops' actions and the fact that they were able to rapidly organise the movement of significant amounts of hardware to Crimea."

 It said the exercises, which also took place in a number of other locations, began on Aug.
 16 and would end on Aug.
 20.